|Destinasjoner :||Croatia - Italia - Slovenia|

 End Porec.
 Optional ferry back to Venice. **

-The trip includes 7 breakfasts, which are taken in the hotels.
-Suggestions of what to do for lunch and dinner are given in the cycling route notes.
-As some of the routes are quite remote, we suggest making up a picnic for lunch on most days.
+The price includes 7 breakfasts, which are taken in the hotels.
+Self-guided routes are perfect for making up picnics and then finding a lovely spot to enjoy your lunch.
+However, on this trip you will also find lots of cafes in the towns you pass through to enjoy a local lunch.
+As you are in Italy for much of the ride you will be able to stop for really good coffee in the morning to give you a boost.
+If you are going to buy things to make your own lunch, be aware that shops often close 12 - 3pm so don't get caught out.
 This tour passes through different regions and three different states, so you will find a wide variety of dishes.
 However, fish will feature highly on many of the menus due to your proximity to the sea.
-On the coast you will find Italian “sardine in saor” (sardines cooked in onions), and several dishes with mussels and clams.
-In Slovenia and Croatia there are the famous cevapcici (small spicy meatballs) and “buzara” prawns.
+On the coast you will find Italian 'sardine in saor' (sardines cooked in onions), and several dishes with mussels and clams.
+In Slovenia and Croatia there are the famous cevapcici (small spicy meatballs) and 'buzara' prawns.
 Do not miss the famous zaeti (cornmeal biscuits with raisins) and in Croatia the palacinche (sweet crepes).
 All served with good wines such as Prosecco or Teroldego.

 Ved skriftlig aksept av vårt tilbud bekrefter du/dere at våre betingelser er både lest og forstått og at evt kansellerings gebyrer kan tilkomme ved en evt. avbestilling av reisen.